UPS Airlines Flight 2976: Investigation

 On November 20, the NTSB released their preliminary report on the accident.
-The report stated that the cracks had been found in the left pylon resulting from metal fatigue.
-Specifically, investigators identified fatigue cracks on both fracture surfaces of the aft lug and along the bore of the forward lug's inboard fracture surface.
-Additionally, the outer ring of the spherical bearing, which connects the pylon to the wing, was found to be fractured all the way around.
+The report stated that the cracks had been found in the left pylon resulting from metal fatigue—specifically, inspection of the pylon showed fatigue cracks on both fracture surfaces of the aft mount's aft lug and along the bore of the aft mount forward lug's inboard fracture surface.
+However, no deformation or pre-existing fractures were found in the forward top flange of the aft mount assembly.
+The report also noted the crash of American Airlines Flight 191 in 1979 (involving a DC-10 with very similar engine mounts), which had crashed under similar circumstances.